PEP 751 – A file format to record Python dependencies for installation reproducibility

 [[packages.wheels]]

-- For recording the wheel files as specified by Binary distribution format for the package version.
+- For recording the wheel files as specified by Binary distribution format for the package.

 packages.wheels.upload-time